Vorlonhomeworld/BBCL/13 Get SLIME'd.md

 That's still not all, it can also evaulate lines of code for errors, for example, in the picture below, I'm evaulating a single list and I want to test it to make sure that it's reading correctly.
 All I have to do it put my cursor at the end of that list and click Ctrl - X, Ctrl -E and Slime will respond to me now, in this case, I don't want a NIL response or a TRUE response because this list isn't testing for either condition, instead I want it to return the name of the prompt, to verify it's being read the way it was written.
-Sure enough, that's what it does ( look on bottom right for the response it's giving!)
+Sure enough, that's what it does ( look on bottom left for the response it's giving!)

 <a href="rel"><img src="https://github.com/Vorlonhomeworld/BBCL/blob/main/images/Slime_eval.png" height="600" width="950"></a>

+This is literally Common Lisp's REPL on steroids!!